Pabitra-33/Colour_Vocab_Website/README.md

 # Colour_Vocab_Website

-This project combines basic web development skills with creativity, allowing you to create an engaging resource for users interested in learning about colors.
+This repository contains a project that combines basic web development skills with creativity, allowing you to create an engaging resource for users interested in learning about colors.
 So this is a Color-Vocabulary-Website that is used to teach you about which colour is spelled how and pronountiation with respect to different countries to tach you about that country's teaching style.